-Mulesing has proven remarkably effective as a preventative measure, because it involves one-time surgical removal of wool-bearing skin on either side of the breech of lambs, greatly reducing flystrike of the breech.
-Australian woolgrowers have invested heavily in development of alternative procedures to mulesing, with a number of alternatives being trialled.
+Mulesing has proven remarkably effective as a preventative measure, because it involves one-time surgical removal of woolbearing skin on either side of the breech of lambs, greatly reducing flystrike of the breech.
+Many supply chain partners have expressed a preference, or even a requirement for wool that is non-mulesed.
+Australian woolgrowers have invested heavily in development of alternative procedures to mulesing, however to date no single universally accepted alternative has been developed, primarily due to the variable nature of climate and production systems present throughout Australian wool production areas.